 Despite these caveats, I wholeheartedly recommend Tanzania as a safari destination, for both first-time and seasoned safari-goers.
 There are few areas of the continent that offer the amount, variety and accessibility of wildlife that Tanzania does, against such a scenic backdrop.
 And, the country's three distinct safari 'circuits' - northern, southern and western - are each unique in terms of animal populations and topography.
 As an added benefit, Tanzania's coastline is wonderful, with idyllic islands and beaches that serve as a satisfying post-safari respite.

 Much More than a Migration Destination

 For me, Tanzania is a country of two halves.
-Both hemispheres have been richly endowed with natural beauty and plentiful wildlife, but they have some major differences when it comes to the type of safari experience you’re looking for.
+Both hemispheres have been richly endowed with natural beauty and plentiful wildlife, but there are some big differences when it comes to the type of safari experience you’re looking for.

-The northern safari circuit takes in the world-renowned Serengeti migration, iconic Ngorongoro Crater, Africa’s highest mountain, Kilimanjaro, scenic Lake Manyara and the historical and cultural hub of Zanzibar.
-These diverse attractions make for an incredible combination in a wildlife-rich region synonymous with natural beauty and animal sightings to die for.
-There is very good reason why everyone, including myself, rave about the game-viewing, lodges and safari experiences on offer in this productive area.
-While you won’t have the place all to yourself, a safari around the northern circuit will certainly deliver a phenomenal wildlife experience.
-Nobody ends a safari here disappointed!
+The northern safari circuit takes in the world-renowned Serengeti migration, exclusive Grumeti, iconic Ngorongoro Crater, elephant-rich Tarangire, Africa’s highest mountain (Kilimanjaro), scenic Lake Manyara and the historical and cultural hub of Zanzibar.
+These diverse attractions make for an incredible safari itinerary in a wildlife-rich region synonymous with natural beauty and animal sightings of the highest order.
+There is good reason why everyone, including myself, raves about the wildlife viewing, lodges and safari experiences on offer in northern Tanzania.
+While you are unlikely to have the place all to yourself, especially at migration time, a safari around the northern circuit delivers a phenomenal wildlife experience at any time of year (except for rainy April).